aws-cloudformation/cloudformation-cli-typescript-plugin/README.md

 That ensures neither is accidentally installed from PyPI.

 Linting and running unit tests is done via [pre-commit](https://pre-commit.com/), and so is performed automatically on commit after being installed (`pre-commit install`).
+The continuous integration also runs these checks.
+Manual options are available so you don't have to commit:

 ```shell
 # run all hooks on all files, mirrors what the CI runs